DataDog/documentation/content/en/profiler/_index.md

 ## Explore Datadog profiler

 After you've configured your application to send profiles to Datadog, start getting insights into your code performance.

+By default, profiles are retained for 7 days, and metrics generated from profile data are retained for 1 month.

+### Profile types

 See [Profile Types][6] for descriptions of the kinds of profile data collected for each supported language.

-By default, profiles are retained for 7 days, and metrics generated from profile data are retained for 1 month.
+{{< img src="profiler/profile-types.png" alt="The list of profile types collected for Java applications" style="width:100%;" >}}

 ### Search profiles by tags